Pre-Professional Health Programs

 - Veterinary medicine

 These pre-professional programs provide a rigorous course of study under the mentorship of the Pre-Professional Committee for the Healing Arts.
 The Pre-Professional Committee's mission is to best prepare our students from all undergraduate degree programs seeking to pursue admittance into professional schools after graduating from Clarion.
-The committee is composed of members from multiple academic departments (biology, chemistry, sociology, and nutrition and fitness) who have strong interests in career advising.
+The committee is composed of members from multiple academic departments (biology, chemistry, nursing, nutrition and fitness, and sociology) who have strong interests in career advising.

 Since professional schools require completion of a variety of pre-requisite courses in the sciences to be considered for admission, many of our pre-professional students major in biology or chemistry, degree programs that offer a strong foundation in basic science.
-However, professional schools do not require a subject-specific bachelor's degree from applicants, and students from diverse majors such as athletic training, nursing, psychology, and sociology, can also be successful applicants by excelling in both their major and in science courses.
+However, professional schools do not require a subject-specific bachelor's degree from applicants.
+Students from diverse majors such as athletic training, nursing, psychology, and sociology, may be successful applicants by excelling in both their major and in science courses.

 Any non-science majors are encouraged to use their free electives for biology, chemistry, or other science-prerequisites not already included in their major requirements.